A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Classical example reproducing certain features of the FR correlations

 \section{Classical example reproducing certain features of the FR correlations}

-We noted in the main text that the FR correlations are an example of collider bias, or in this case, they exhibit signalling under post-selection.
-Further, we have also seen that the assumption $\mathbf{I}$ is necessary for reproducing the apparent paradox.
+We noted earlier that the FR correlations are an example of collider bias, or in this case, they exhibit signalling under post-selection.
+Further, we have also seen that the assumption \hyperref[def: I_assump]{$\mathbf{I}$} is necessary for reproducing the apparent paradox.
 In this section, we provide an example of a classical protocol that reproduces these features of the FR correlations.
 We note however that the settings in our example do not have the same physical meaning as the settings of the FR augmented circuit (which relate to the choice of Heisenberg cut).
 Nevertheless, the example gives an intuition for our resolution.
+We will thus refer to the \hyperref[def: I_assump]{$\mathbf{I}$} applied to the settings of this classical example as $\mathbf{I}_{C}$ to distinguish it from the version of the assumption applied to the settings of our augmented circuit that model Heisenberg cuts.